The last few years have seen a significant shift in the world of work and how employees like you are thinking about their careers.

 4. Virtual Recruiting Is The New Norm: Are you Ready?

-Virtual recruiting became a process over ten years ago and was utilised when multiple parties were involved in the hiring process.
+Virtual recruiting became a process over ten years ago, utilised when multiple parties were involved in the hiring process.

 In 2020 many clients, candidates and, in honesty, recruiters got their first true experience of virtual recruiting and what a time saver it could be.